nseidm1/TaskExecutor/README.md

 The included abstract TaskActivity class makes for easy use.
 Simply extend the class and utilize the protected mTaskExecutor reference to execute Tasks.

-TaskActivity has three abstract methods, specifyServiceMode(), specifyAutoexecMode(), and autoExecuteRestoredTasks().
+TaskActivity has four abstract methods, specifyServiceMode(), specifyAutoexecMode(), autoExecuteRestoredTasks(), and taskExecutorReferenceAvailable().

 The Service has two MODEs, CALLBACK_INCONSIDERATE and CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk